 Disbursement

-Loan funds are issued once per term during the loan period, but not more than ten days before the term begins.
-If you are a first-time borrower, you will have your funds held until you have passed the 30th day of enrollment.
-For loans that are one semester only, the loan proceeds will be disbursed twice in the semester.
-The first disbursement will come at the beginning of the semester and the second disbursement will occur at the mid-point of the semester.
+Loans are disbursed once per semester during the loan period, as early as the first day of the semester.
+If you are a first-time borrower, disbursement will be held ("waiting period") until you have passed the 30th day of enrollment.
+For loans that are one semester only, the loan will be disbursed twice in the semester.
+The first disbursement will be scheduled at the beginning of the semester and the second disbursement will be scheduled at the mid-point of the semester.

 Loan Repayment